Alocasia Sunburn: Signs, Causes & How To Fix

 How to fix a sunburned Alocasia?

-If you want to fix your plant, you need to provide it with ideal care.
+If you want to fix your plant, you must provide it with ideal care.

 You have to follow the solutions step by step to fix your plant.

-Let us discuss the solutions which you can follow:
+Let us discuss the solutions that you can follow:

-• Make sure you don’t stop watering your plant completely.
-Otherwise, it can cause an underwatering situation.
+- Make sure you don’t stop watering your plant completely.
+Otherwise, it can cause an underwater situation.

-• Don’t fertilize your Alocasia when it is sunburned.
-The plant already stays weak as they lose all of its leaves.
-Fertilizing it in this situation can harm your Alocasia.
+- Don’t fertilize your alocasia when it is sunburned.
+The plant already stays weak as it loses all of its leaves.
+Fertilizing it in this situation can harm your alocasia.

-It’s better to prevent your Alocasia from sunburn than damage it with extreme exposure.
+It’s better to prevent your alocasia from sunburn than to damage it with extreme exposure.

 You just have to keep some steps in mind.